DataONEorg/dataone-cnpg/README.md

 >   * **the dynamically provisioned PVCs will be deleted!** (You won't lose the PVs or the data, but re-binding new PVCs to the existing data is non-trivial.)
 >   * (if you chose not to provide your own secret) **the secret containing the auto-generated password will be deleted**.
 Make sure you save the password somewhere safe before you uninstall/delete the chart:
 >     ```shell
->     releasename=<your_release_name>
+>     release=<your_release_name>
->     kubectl get secret -o yaml ${releasename}-cnpg-app > ${releasename}-cnpg-app-secrets.yaml`
+>     kubectl get secret -o yaml ${release}-cnpg-app > ${release}-cnpg-app-secrets.yaml
 >     ```
 > 2. Changes to the database name, database owner/username, and/or the password, are non-trivial after the cluster has been created.
-Doing a `helm upgrade`, will NOT update the postrgesql database with new values for these parameters.
+Doing a `helm upgrade`, will NOT update the PostgreSQL database with new values for these parameters.
 You will need to manually update the database and/or user credentials in postgres.

-DataONE is an open source, community project.
-We [welcome contributions](./CONTRIBUTING.md) in many forms, including code, graphics, documentation, bug reports, testing, etc. Use the [DataONE discussions](https://github.com/DataONEorg/dataone/discussions) to discuss these contributions with us.

 ## Prerequisites